cultofmetatron/peterdecroos-blog/source/_posts/2013-06-02-backbone-primer.markdown

   var CommentHolder = Backbone.Model.extend({
     initialize: function() {
-      //we set up event listeners here
+      /* We set up event listeners here the first argument is message being fired the second is the function to be invoked the third is the context for function to be called in */
       this.get('comment').on('all', this.bubble, this);
     },
     bubble: function() {
       // apply is used to propegate all possible arguments
-      // that can be coming form multiple events. this.trigger.apply(this, arguments);
+      // that can be coming form multiple events. this.trigger.apply(this, arguments); //trigger is a backbone function }
-    }
   })

 {% endcodeblock %}

-['all'](http://backbonejs.org/#Events-catalog) is a backbone defined catch all event that sends along the name of the event as
+['all'](http://backbonejs.org/#Events-catalog) is a backbone defined catch all event that sends along the name of the event as the first argument.
+The model will listen to its comment and broadcast any messages it recieves to any who would hear.